Honda to invest US$2.75 billion in GM's Cruise self-driving unit

 Other global automakers are forging similar alliances to share the uncertainty and huge price of developing technologies that have yet to gain widespread consumer acceptance.

-In May, Japan's SoftBank Group said it would buy an initial 10 percent stake, followed by another 9.6 percent stake, in Cruise for US$2.25 billion.
+In May, Japan's SoftBank Group said it would buy stakes in Cruise totaling 19.6 percent for US$2.25 billion.

+Where SoftBank is primarily a financial partner, "we view Honda as a strategic investor," sharing in vehicle, systems and business development with GM, wrote RBC analyst Joseph Spak in an investor note.

+In a blog post early Wednesday, Cruise Chief Executive and co-founder Kyle Vogt joked: "Honda is joining the party.
+They’re bringing chips, dip, and US$2.75 billion."

-Honda's investment values Cruise at US$14.6 billion - about a third of GM's market cap, US$48 billion.
+Honda's investment boosts the value of Cruise to US$14.6 billion - about a third of GM's market cap, US$48 billion.
 GM acquired the San Francisco-based startup in March 2016 for a reported US$1 billion.

 By comparison, analysts have pegged the value of Alphabet Inc's Waymo self-driving unit as high as US$175 billion.
 Honda has had discussions for two years with Waymo about possible collaboration, but no deal has been announced.